- 1 How to Groom a Pomeranian

 How to Groom a Pomeranian

-A Pomeranian is a long-coated breed of dog that will require regular grooming during his lifetime.
-Teach your Pomeranian puppy that grooming is fun and enjoyable.
-The optimum time to begin grooming a young Pomeranian is following exercise and after his evening meal.
+The same as all long-coated dogs breeds, grooming a Pomeranian dog is something which must be done on a regular basis during his lifetime.
+Teach your pup that Pomeranian puppy grooming is fun and enjoyable.
+The optimum time to begin Pomeranian grooming is following exercise and after his evening meal.

 How Often Should I Bath my Pomeranian?

-You ask how often should I wash my Pomeranian?
+Pomeranian bathing how often bathing how often?
+You ask how often should I wash my Dog?
 Bathing Pomeranians should be done on a regular basis.
-Pet Pomeranians will require bathing at least once a month during the winter months.
+Pet Poms will require bathing at least once a month during the winter months.
 More often during summer is ideal, unless the dog has got itself very dirty.

 Giving Pomeranian Puppies a Bath

-New Pomeranian puppy owners should ask their breeder about when to commence bathing puppy and instruction on how to groom a Pomeranian puppy.
+Bathing Pomeranian puppies?
+New owners should ask their breeder about when to commence bathing and grooming instruction.

-At Dochlaggie, Pomeranian puppy grooming commences at very early.
-Bathing Pomeranian pups older than 5 or weeks should have no ill effects, as long as care is taken to ensure puppy is correctly and fully dry after his bath.
+At Dochlaggie, grooming commences at a very early age.
+Bathing pups older than 5 or weeks should have no ill effects, as long as care is taken to ensure puppy is correctly and fully dry after his bath.

 My Pomeranians are bathed twice weekly whilst being shown.
 The day prior to a show, and once again the day following the show to remove any grooming products added to the coat at the show.